-Crop Water Manage irrigation based on electronic soil moisture sensors equipped with electrical Requirements capacitance probes.
-If electronic soil moisture sensors are not used, follow 2.1.1. practices 2.1.2 or 2.1.3 below.
+Manage irrigation scheduling based on electronic soil moisture sensors equipped with electrical capacitance probes.
+If electronic soil moisture sensors are not used, follow practices 2.1.2 or 2.1.3 below.

-Guidance: Soil moisture sensors are one of the best irrigation management tools available to sod producers.
-These sensors can be equipped with probes that measure the electrical capacitance of the soil column and aid a producer with managing soil water content to meet the sod production requirements.
-While soil plasticity has been used historically as an estimation of when to irrigate, such "feel tests" require training and experience and the interpretation is not as accurate or precise as using calibrated and maintained soil moisture sensors.
+Guidance: Soil moisture sensors are one of the best irrigation management tools available to citrus producers.
+These sensors can be equipped with probes that measure the electrical capacitance of the soil column and aid a producer with managing soil water content to meet the citrus production requirements.